evendis/mandrill-rails/README.md

     $ gem install mandrill-rails

-=== How do I install it for gem development?
+### How do I install it for gem development?

 If you want to work on enhancements or fix bugs in Mandrill::Rails, fork and clone the github repository.
-If you are using bundler (recommended), run <tt>bundle</tt> to install development dependencies.
+If you are using bundler (recommended), run `bundle` to install development dependencies.

-Run tests using <tt>rake</tt> or <tt>rake spec</tt>, and note that guard is also included with the development dependencies so you can kick-off continuous testing of changed files by running <tt>bundle exec guard</tt>.
+Run tests using `rake` or `rake spec`, and note that guard is also included with the development dependencies so you can kick-off continuous testing of changed files by running `bundle exec guard`.

 See the section below on 'Contributing to Mandrill::Rails' for more information.

-=== How do I configure my app for incoming Mandrill WebHooks?
+### How do I configure my app for incoming Mandrill WebHooks?

 Say we have configured Mandrill to send requests to /inbox at our site (see the next recipes for how you do that).

 Once we have Mandrill::Rails in our project, we just need to do two things.
 You can run a generator to do it for you, or you can configure things manually:

-==== Using the generator
+#### Using the generator

 Run the generator and specify the name for your route and controller: